 How to Determine Ordinary Necessary Business Expenses

-The IRS does not explain tax deductible business expenses in easy terms.
-The best place to find tax information is the Internal Revenue Service (IRS).
+The Internal Revenue Service (IRS) does not explain tax-deductible business expenses in easy terms.
+However, it still is the best place to find comprehensive tax information.
 After all, the IRS writes tax publications, creates tax forms, and enforces tax laws.
 But the IRS writes with the assumption that people reading their information already have a basic understanding of tax terms.

-In the case of ordinary and necessary business expenses, the IRS definitions are a little murky, so here, in easy-to-understand terms, is information about tax deductions you may be able to take for owning and running a for-profit business.
+In the case of ordinary and necessary business expenses, the IRS definitions are a little murky.

 What Are Business Expenses?

 Business expenses are costs associated with running an existing business.
 The costs associated with starting up a business are deducted as “capital expenses.”
-Many, but not all business expenses, are tax-deductible if you are operating your business for a profit.
+Many business expenses are tax-deductible if you are operating your business for a profit.

 Business expenses do not include capital expenses, personal expenses, or expenses used to calculate the cost of goods sold.
 These expenses are listed separately on your taxes.